Creating a circular system for post-consumer textile waste

 Project participants

-The organisations will establish transformational synergies between the waste management practices of Veolia, leading the post-consumer textile waste collection, sorting and division, and the feedstock needs of the respective textile recycling technologies of Infinited Fiber Company, BASF, and CuRe.
+The organisations have established transformational synergies between the waste management practices of Veolia, leading the post-consumer textile waste collection, sorting and division, and the feedstock needs of the respective textile recycling technologies of Infinited Fiber Company, BASF, and CuRe.

-The recycled fibres will be converted to yarn by European manufacturers Linz Textil and TWD Fibers, from which adidas will create demonstration products with end of life in mind.
+The recycled fibres were converted to yarn by manufacturers Fulgar, Indorama Ventures and Linz Textil, from which adidas created demonstration products with end of life in mind.

-FAU will support the project with analytical expertise to maximise the conversion of multi-fibre textile waste into recycled fibre, and Aalto University will conduct citizens’ engagement activities to raise awareness of textile recycling practices, and analyse social impact.
+FAU supported the project with analytical expertise to maximise the conversion of multi-fibre textile waste into recycled fibre, and Aalto University conducted citizens’ engagement activities to raise awareness of textile recycling practices, and analyse social impact.

-Fashion for Good will lead industry communications, and conduct business viability and digital integration activities, supported by Quantis and Arapaha who will collect and analyse data from across the value chain for sustainability assessments and digital solution recommendations.
+Fashion for Good lead industry communications, and conducted business viability and digital integration activities, supported by Quantis and Arapaha who collected and analysed data from across the value chain for sustainability assessments and digital solution recommendations.